 Basic Attention Tokens are recognized as the integrated cryptocurrency of the Brave browser, but actually, BAT can be used with any open-source browser platform, since it isn’t exclusively tied to Brave.
 The use case of BAT as a reward currency for Brave users and ad creators is a good example of how cryptocurrencies can be integrated with web browsers.

-Let’s take a look at how exactly BAT works and how it is beneficial for both users, publishers and advertisers.
+Let’s take a look at how exactly BAT works and how it is beneficial for users, publishers, and advertisers.
 When content creators and publishers come up with a product or service they want to advertise through Brave, apart from attracting customers, they always have the BAT rewards program in mind, which can be quite considerable, given the fact that the BAT market cap is over 1 billion USD.

 Advertisers are the ones that give content creators an advertising offer on Brave, based on the attention their website gets on Brave.
 The more attention they are able to attract, the higher the BAT amount they will get from advertisers.

-The browser users are, in turn, awarded with BAT tokens for their participation in the ecosystem by giving their attention to websites and ads.
+The browser users are, in turn, awarded BAT tokens for their participation in the ecosystem by giving their attention to websites and ads.
 This is how both users and content creators benefit from BAT tokens.
 Users can spend their tokens on the Brave browser by tipping websites, or they can transfer the rewards to a third-party crypto wallet and exchange them for other cryptos and fiat currency.

 Brave offers a more personalised and privacy-focused advertising experience facilitated by the BAT utility tokens thanks to the triangular relationship between content creators, advertisers, and users.